openjdk/jdk/src/java.base/share/man/java.md

 `-XX:MaxGCPauseMillis=`*time*
 :   Sets a target for the maximum GC pause time (in milliseconds).
 This is a
     soft goal, and the JVM will make its best effort to achieve it.
-The specified value doesn't adapt to your heap size.
-G1's default for the maximum pause time target is 200 milliseconds and only G1 currently supports a maximum GC pause time target.
+Only G1 supports a maximum GC pause time target.
+The default value is 200 milliseconds.

     The following example shows how to set the maximum target pause time to 500
     ms: